Surgery Faculty

 Dr Abdulkarim Abdallah

-Dr Abdulkarim Abdallah is an Associate Professor and Chair, Department of General Surgery at Aga Khan University Medical College, East Africa.
+Dr Abdulkarim Abdallah is a Clinical Associate Professor and Chair, Department of Surgery, Aga Khan University Medical College, East Africa.
 Dr Abdalla is an accomplished surgeon with extensive training and expertise in gastrointestinal surgery and trauma.
 He earned his MBChB from the University of Nairobi in 1992, followed by a Higher Diploma in Surgery from the College of Medicine of South Africa in 2001.
 He became a Fellow of the Royal College of Surgeons of Ireland (FRCS) in 2002, the Royal College of Surgeons of England (FRCS) in 2016, and the American College of Surgeons (FACS) in the same year.

 Dr Abdallah specializes in gastrointestinal surgery and trauma, with a strong passion for medical education and mentorship.